phoebeelimdink/HTAdemo/_application-guidelines/renew-hotel-licence.md

 ### **Submission of Applications**

-1. Application for the renewal of the Certificate of Registration and Hotel-keeper's licence and payment of the fees are to be submitted online via the LicenceOne Portal at [https://licence1.business.gov.sg](https://licence1.business.gov.sg){:target="_blank"}.
+1. Application for the renewal of the Certificate of Registration and Hotel-keeper's licence and payment of the fees are to be submitted online via the [LicenceOne Portal](https://licence1.business.gov.sg){:target="_blank"}.

 ### **Approval Process**